 Home » Chemistry » Nitrogen Dioxide

-Nitrogen Dioxide (NO2) : Definition, Structure, Formula, Uses, Properties
+Nitrogen Dioxide NO2 Structure, Formula, Uses, Properties

 The Nitrogen Dioxide is one of the most important compounds formed by Nitrogen.
 The Dioxide of Nitrogen, as the name suggests, is formed when the Nitrogen reacts with oxygen molecule.
 The dioxide of Nitrogen plays many important roles in human lives and it is also known to be highly deleterious.
-In this article, we will learn about Dioxide of Nitrogen by going through its definition, structure, formula, uses and properties.
+In this article, we will learn about Dioxide of Nitrogen by going through its definition, NO2 Structure, formula, uses and properties.

 You must have heard about different oxides of Nitrogen, the Nitrogen Dioxide is one of them.
 The other oxides of Nitrogen includes nitric oxide, nitrous oxide, nitrogen pentoxide, etc. The oxides of nitrogen are generally a mixture of gases that are composed of nitrogen and oxygen.